 "Typically, our in-person gala raises 50 per cent of our annual budget.
 With Traction Gather we actually surpassed our fundraising goal for the night and we’re getting close to achieving our net fundraising goals of almost $500,000.
 We couldn’t be happier."

 Andy Kall, Development Manager, Boston Partners in Education

 “One of my personal highlights was when we broadcasted a pre-recorded video from prominent city leaders and figureheads to Boston Public School students”, said Andy.
 “I received countless texts and emails from guests, saying how touching and emotional the video was.
 Even more so when heard from their own homes.”

 “The live performances and presentations really made people feel engaged.
 It made you feel like you were actually in the room with the presenters.
 One of the biggest pieces of feedback I’ve received is that while we were in a virtual setting, people truly felt connected.”

 Boston Partners in Education had over 250 guests register for the event, with almost 200 attending on the night of the gala.
 The result: Boston Partners in Education raised over $475,000 from donors and sponsors for its first-ever virtual event, almost matching their pre-COVID fundraising goal, something that Andy never anticipated could happen.

-“We were blown away with the response,’” said Andy.
-“We didn’t really know what to expect, but having a virtual event actually appealed to a new demographic; it created opportunity for many guests who may not have been able to attend our in-person gala.”
+“We were blown away with the response,'” said Andy.
+“We didn't really know what to expect, but having a virtual event actually appealed to a new demographic; it created the opportunity for many guests who may not have been able to attend our in-person gala.”